oracle/weblogic-deploy-tooling/documentation/1.9/content/_index.md

 ### Current production release

-The current [release](https://github.com/oracle/weblogic-deploy-tooling/releases) of WebLogic Deploy Tooling is 1.9.11.
-This release was published on March, 2021.
+The current [release](https://github.com/oracle/weblogic-deploy-tooling/releases) of WebLogic Deploy Tooling is 1.9.12.
+This release was published on April, 29, 2021.

 ### Recent changes and known issues